LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 >
 >**Lots of library services**

 There are lots of problems with this guidance.
-For starters, the exemption wouldn't apply as the CIPFA reports haven't been released yet anyway.
+For starters, the exemption wouldn't apply as CIPFA reports haven't been released yet anyway.

-CIPFA provide 'added value data analysis', 5 months after library services compile their data.
+CIPFA provide their added value analysis 5 months after library services compile their data.
 There are no market prices for the individual data collected by libraries.

 ICO guidance is strict in ensuring that this exemption is not used to block access.
-It would be unfeasible for a member of the public to go to CIPFA for an 'added-value' analysis, as this is an expensive corporate product, not aimed at the public.
+It would be unfeasible for a member of the public to go to CIPFA for the underlying library data as this is an expensive data analysis corporate product, not aimed at the public.

 > It is unlikely to  be reasonable to require the applicant to purchase a copy of the report if the request is only for a small amount of the information contained in it.
 >